AzharMobeen/Spring-Boot-With-JSF/README.md

 # Spring-Boot-With-JSF

-This project is combination of Spring Boot and JSF with maven architecture for bigners.
+This project is for bigners and it's combination of Spring Boot and JSF with maven architecture.
+(with out web.xml)

 Please execute run.bat (Windows)